Trevone Bay Cafe and Shop (Cornwall)

 - The Trevone Bay Cafe and Shop sits behind the beach by the car park.
 You will find a cafe, shop and can hire to you wet suits, surf boards, kayaks and bodyboards.
 The bay can be a little rough and the shop is always on hand to offer advice on the conditions.

 - Trevone Bay is a large gentle shelving sandy beach protected by cliffs on either side, the bay also has a number of alcoves which can provide some natural protection from any wind.
-You need to be careful of the surf as it can be rough and we would suggest only entering into the water whilst the lifeguards are present or go and ask for advice from the beach surf shop as they understand this bay.
+You need to be careful of the surf as it can be rough and we would suggest only entering into the water whilst the lifeguards are present or go and ask for advice from the beach surf shop as they understand this bay and always seem willing to help.
 To one side in front of the houses you have a grass area and on the other, the coast path takes you to the cliffs above the beach where you have an interesting blowhole eighty feet deep formed by a collapsed sea cave known locally as ‘Round Hole‘.
-When visiting Trevone Bay we would also strongly suggest popping by to Rocky beach next door as it is such a contrast to the sand of Trevone, with large rock slabs, rockpools and even a sea swimming pool.
-Facilities include car park, toilets, beach cafe and shop and lifeguards in the summer.
+When visiting Trevone Bay we would also strongly suggest popping by to Rocky beach next door as it is such a contrast to the sand of Trevone, with large rock slabs, rockpools and even a sea-water swimming pool.
+Facilities at the beach include plenty of car parking spaces, toilets, beach cafe and shop and lifeguards in the summer.
+You also have a small farm shop and pub about half way down the steep road to the beach.

-- Newtrain Bay also known locally as Rocky Beach is to the west of Trevone Bay and is the perfect beach for shell collecting and rock pooling which should not be a surprise based on the name.
+- You don’t get a prize for guessing why Newtrain Bay is also known locally as Rocky Beach.
+The beach located to the west of Trevone Bay is the perfect beach for shell collecting and rock pooling which should not be a surprise based on the local name.
 When the tide is high you have no beach but as the tide goes out you get large rock slabs interspersed with rock pools.
-Newtrain Bay is such a contrast to Trevone Bay and has some very interesting rock formations and if you head away from the sand of Trevone you will find a natural swimming pool hidden amongst the rock slabs.
-Facilities shared with Trevone Bay: car park, toilets, lifeguards in summer, beach cafe and shop.
+Newtrain Bay is such a contrast to Trevone Bay and has some very interesting rock formations and well worth the short stroll from the sand of Trevone.
+If you walk a little further you will find a natural sea-water swimming pool hidden amongst the rock slabs.
+Facilities are shared with Trevone Bay: car park, toilets, beach cafe and shop.

 - Harlyn Bay beach is a good all-round family beach, great sand, safe paddling beach, surfing, rock pools to explore and coastal walks.
 Harlyn is near Padstow, to the east of Trevose Head which means it is more protected than those exposed directly to the Atlantic rollers, with another good beach option with a similar aspect being its neighbour Trevone Bay.
 The beach ar Harlyn can get busy in part due to it being what you expect from a Cornish beach.
 Facilities at the beach include parking, shop, toilets, lifeguards in summer and a pub nearby.